getdyspatch/dyspatch-ruby/docs/TemplatesApi.md

 api_instance = DyspatchClient::TemplatesApi.new

 opts = {
-  cursor: 'cursor_example' # String | A cursor value used to retrieve a specific page from a paginated result set.
+  cursor: 'cursor_example', # String | A cursor value used to retrieve a specific page from a paginated result set.
 }

 begin